 Go to the Media section and click the menu icon next to Media and select the Employee images folder.
 Name it "Employee Images" and click create.

 Remember you can uncheck the Allow at root option on the Employee images Media Type to prevent editors from creating multiple folders of this type.
 This will not affect created folders, just disable the creation of new ones

 Cropping the images

 If you select an image that has been uploaded to this folder you'll see the full image and the two crops we have defined below.
-Moving the blue focal point on the on the image will update the crops to focus accordingly.
+Moving the pink focal point on the on the image will update the crops to focus accordingly.
 You can also edit the individual crops by selecting them and moving the image or adjust the slider to zoom.